dortania/OpenCore-Install-Guide/post-install/spoof.md

 # GPU Spoof

 So you need to hide your unsupported GPU?
-Well with OpenCore things are slightly different, specifcally that we need to specify to which exact device we want to spoof.
-There's 3 ways we can do this:
+Well with OpenCore things are slightly different, specifically that we need to specify to which exact device we want to spoof.
+There are 3 ways we can do this:

 * Boot Flag
   * Disables all GPUs except the iGPU
 * DeviceProperties
-  * Disables GPU on per-slot basis
+  * Disables GPU on a per-slot basis
 * SSDT
-  * Disables GPU on per-slot basis
+  * Disables GPU on a per-slot basis

 ## Boot Flag

-By far the simplest way, all you need to do is add the following bootflag:
+By far the simplest way, all you need to do is add the following boot-arg:

 `-wegnoegpu`